 5 Choosing a liner

 Butyl rubber is by far the best material.
 Puddled clay has the virtue of being natural, but is difficult to handle, and even more difficult to make watertight.
 Concrete is not really suitable for an irregular, natural-looking pond, as it can be difficult to install and prone to cracking.
 Preformed rigid liners are generally much too small, and have steep sides.
 Plastic lining materials including polythene and PVC are not as strong or as long-lasting as butyl.
-Butyl rubber liners are available from pond equipment suppliers, or direct Which? works for you from the manufacturers who advertise in specialist magazines.
+Butyl rubber liners are available from pond-equipment suppliers.

 6 Calculating liner size